 In addition to loading/saving programs via cassette, it is also possible to load and save via a serial link.
 When a LOAD or SAVE command is executed, another Spectrum 128 style menu is displayed.
 These menus provide options to load/save from cassette, the Spectrum 128's RS232 socket, the Spectrum 128's Keypad socket and the ZX Interface 1's RS232 socket.
 The LOAD and SAVE menus are shown below:

 When loading or saving via a serial connection a single byte is initially transmitted to indicate the type of transfer required.
 This single prefixed byte has the value of A0h when save is requested and a value of 82h when load is requested.
 Communications via a serial link occurs at 9600 baud with 8 data bits, no parity and 2 stop bits.
 The lead wiring for the different types of serial connections are as detailed for the 'ZX81' ROM cartridge.
-The ZX File Transfer utility supports the 'ZX80' ROM cartridge, and file extensions .O, .80 and .P80.
-The difference between the formats is minor - the .P80 format is guaranteed not to include any surplus bytes at the end of the ZX80 program bytes.
+The ZX File Transfer utility supports the 'ZX80' ROM cartridge, and programs with .O file extensions.

 Once an option has been selected from the LOAD or SAVE menus, this becomes the default option for that action until a reset occurs.
 However, it is possible to re-select the menus by typing PRINT USR(4144) and PRINT USR(4147) for the LOAD and SAVE menus respectively.
 Alternatively, the default options can be altered by poking the following memory locations: